What would you say, in a poem, to a friend facing a serious diagnosis? ~ Megan Willome

 POETRY HAS WORDS FOR THE UN-WORDABLE

-In June Tweetspeak Poetry did a book club for John O’Donohue’s To Bless the Space Between Us.
-I read and journaled and wrote.
-In the chapter titled “Thresholds” is a poem called “For a Friend on the Arrival of Illness.”
-I immediately thought about my friend, who by then was recovering from major surgery.
+In the chapter titled “Thresholds” of John O’Donohue’s book, To Bless the Space Between Us, there is a poem called, “For a Friend on the Arrival of Illness.”
+I read, journaled, and wrote, thinking immediately about my friend, who by then was recovering from major surgery.
 But would she receive the poem as a blessing?
 I marked the poem, prayed it, and kept quiet, letting O’Donohue do the talking.
+(Listen listen.
+Any poem is better when read with an Irish accent.)

 Poetry has words for the un-wordable.
 It can make us think more clearly.
 It can make us feel things buried.
 And sometimes it can help us write the words we need to say.